In today’s post, I will discuss when to leave a MLM Company.

 How to Make a Decision

-If you are having doubts about your current network marketing company, here are some questions you can ask yourself, to help you through the process.
+If you are having doubts about your current network marketing company, here are some questions you can ask yourself, to help you through the decision making process.

 - Do I have faith in the company leadership team?